 This program will provide a specialization for those wishing for a substantial component of Economics in a Management degree leading to a B.B.A.
 The Program is designed to allow students to learn practical skills of data analysis and to combine them with the interpretive skills given by knowledge of economic theory.

 Enrolment in this Program is limited.

 1. Students enrolling directly from high school are admitted on the basis of academic performance.
 They must have completed Grade 12 English and Grade 12 Calculus.

 Course Guidelines for Students Admitted to B.B.A.
 Programs Directly from High School

 Students must complete the following courses in their first year of study: MGEA02H3, MGEA06H3, MATA34H3, MGAB01H3, MGAB02H3, MGHA12H3/(MGHB12H3), MGMA01H3 and MGTA38H3.

 2. Students requesting admission after first year must request ONLY ONE Management Subject POSt on ACORN.
 Students may apply at the end of the Winter semester and/or at the end of the Summer semester.
 Application for admission will be considered only for the round during which the student has made the Subject POSt request.

 The minimum Cumulative Grade Point Average (CGPA) for Program admission is calculated for each application period, and is based on University of Toronto courses only.
 Decisions are made when all grades have been received.

-The Specialist Program in Economics for Management Studies requires the completion of 17.0 to 18.0 credits as part of a twenty-credit B.B.A. degree.
+The Specialist Program in Economics for Management Studies requires the completion of 16.0 credits as part of a twenty-credit B.B.A. degree.